Control Flow

 std::cin >> value;

-std::cout << "Please enter a non zero integer value\n";
+std::cout << "Please enter a non-zero integer value.\n";

 if (value) // integer value converted to bool